TLe2023/DirectMarketing/README.md

 ### **5.2 Train and Eliminate Models on 10% of the 7–feature-dataset**

 Before the models were trained and hyper-parameter tuned on the 10% dataset, a no-skill model was trained to obtain a baseline.
 In addition, a simple LR model was built with only the first two features selected during the feature selection process.
 Then, four models were built with default options on the full 7–feature–dataset.
 The results are depicted in the table below.

 ![scores1](images/scores_default.png)

 Our goal is to have the model which has the F1 score greater than zero and the balanced accuracy score greater 50%.
 Given that the dataset is imbalanced, models with default options did not do any better than the "dummy" or baseline model.

 The table above also indicates that the most computationally expensive model is the SVM model, followed by KNN.
 DT is the fastest, followed by LR.

 **Below is the result of the four models which were trained and validated on the 10% dataset:**

 ![scores2](images/scores_10pct.png)

 **Scores:** The scoring table above shows that KNN has the lowest validation score.
-LR, DT and SVM have similar validation score.
+LR, DT and SVM have similar validation scores.

 **Speed:** DT is the fastest, followed by LR.
+The train time for SVM increased significantly.

 ### **Fit Time and Score Curves on 10% of the Train dataset**